Xilinx/inference-server/docs/backends/rocal.rst

 "pipeline": Defines a rocAL pipeline which consists of one or more operations to be executed.
 "operation": Defines a rocAL operation to be executed.
 Each operation has its own parameters.
 See rocAL Operation section for details.

+Note that the last operation must have "is_output" parameter set to true.

-example .json file that runs resize operation followed by crop, mirror, normalization operations:
+example json file that runs resize operation followed by crop, mirror, normalization operations:

 {
 {